-The book provides details of major projects like GMail, Google Desktop, Google News and Google Toolbar, Google Books and (failure of) Orkut.
+The book provides details of major projects like Gmail, Google Desktop, Google News and Google Toolbar, Google Books and the failure of Orkut.
 It also describes the process of acquisition of YouTube, Blogger, Docs, GrandCentral and Double Click.

-Following are the few salient points (Note: the book has many more interesting anecdotes which I am forced to skip here)
+Following are the few salient points.
+The book has many more interesting anecdotes which I am forced to skip here.

 - Page’s dorm roommate came out with the name “googol”.

-- Ultimately, Larry and Sergey started their own company and moved to Susan Wojciki’s garage.
+- Ultimately, Larry and Sergey started their own company and moved to Susan Wojcicki’s garage.

 - The founders were ultimately forced to get “adult supervision” for which they chose Steve Jobs (which was far-fetched even then) and ended up with Eric Schmidt.